video

 Welcome back.

-Okay, so let's take a look.
+Okay, so let's take a look for factories.

-For factories, how about loomed?
+How about loomed?
 So loomed is when something tall or someone tall is towering over someone in a negative way.

 Loomed has negative connotations.

-Towered, coughed, of course, a cough is not a good thing.
+Of course, a cough is not a good thing.

-Spluttered, similar to a cough.
+Spluttered similar to a cough.

-Smoke marched, crept, reached, strode.
+Smoke, marched, crept, reached, strode.

 Okay, let's look at how we're going to use those.